popqq/Smart_Plant/docs/source/getting_started.rst

     :align: right
     :figwidth: 200px

 In addition to the USB-C, and with the aim of extending the service time between (USB) charges of the battery, the |Product| can be configured to be powered from a solar panel.
-This version is not the default one, and would imply soldering the solar pannel to the board as indicated in the figure.
+This feature would imply soldering the solar pannel to the board as indicated in the figure.

 USB-C
 ^^^^^^^^^^^^^
-The USB Type-C is a very extended port for portable electronics, and because of it's standarized 5V power supply is ideal for charging the |Product| since the battery management IC is designed to charge a 1000mAh.
+The USB Type-C is a very extended port for portable electronics, and because of it's standarized 5V power supply is ideal for charging the |Product|.

 Sensors